vulinh64/vulinh64.github.io/blog/2025-08-13-smaller-spring-boot-docker-image.md

 :::

-This is why we use `eclipse-temurin:21-jdk-alpine` for building.
+This is why we use `eclipse-temurin:21-jdk-alpine` or `amazoncorretto:25-alpine-full` for building (anything that supports Linux Alpine).
 We're keeping everything in the Alpine family.
 It's like a very exclusive club, but for libraries.
 Again, `alpine` is what makes our reduced image size successful!

 #### Security Theater